 - 2 Tbsp. organic dried orange peel

 - 1 Tbsp. of organic sweet cinnamon chips

 - Combine all the ingredients in a saucepan.

 - Add milk and raw, local honey if desired.

 You may also enjoy:

 - Tonic Mushroom Soup with Root Vegetables

-*This statement has not been evaluated by the Food and Drug Administration.
-This product is not intended to diagnose, treat, cure, or prevent any disease.
-For educational purposes only
+*These statements have not been evaluated by the Food and Drug Administration.
+These products are not intended to diagnose, treat, cure, or prevent any disease.
+We recommend that you consult with a qualified healthcare practitioner before using herbal products, particularly if you are pregnant, nursing, or on any medications.
+For educational purposes only.